igreil/truecaps/README.md

 ## Known Issues

-The glyphs produced by `truecaps` are from Unicode's “Phonetic Extensions” block.They were never meant to be used as small caps the way we use them here.
+The glyphs produced by `truecaps` are from Unicode's “Phonetic Extensions” block.
+They were never meant to be used as small caps the way we use them here.
 CEDILLAS and OGONEKS can look ugly (ᴀ̨ ʜ̧ ᴋ̧ ᴊ̂ ᴊ̌ ɴ̧  ɪ̨) This is especially true if you stack them (Looking at you, HORN!) (ᴏ̛̀ ᴏ̛́ ᴏ̛̉ ᴏ̛̃)

 ## History

-* v0.6.7 Number of supported glyphs: ~515 and counting.
-(A-W fully, including Vietnamese letters with double diacritics.)
+* v0.7 All usable characters (Latin-1 Supplement; Latin Extended-A, B; Latin Extended Additional) fully supported.
 * v0.6 Internal code cleanup continues.
 Added support for Finnish, Slovenian, Icelandic (partial), Polish.
 * v0.5 Reversed the command structure: `textsc{…}` continues to work as expected, `texttc{…}` becomes a new command.
 * v0.4 Dropped XeLaTeX compatibility.
 Added support for Italian, Swedish, Danish, Icelandic, Serbian, Croatian.